7 Tips for Constipation Relief (What To Do When You're Backed-Up)

 Check out a list of natural probiotic foods that you can incorporate into your daily diet.

-7. Avoid taking laxatives
+7. Avoiding taking laxatives

 Frequent use of laxatives can worsen constipation, as the bowels get irritated, inflamed, which in return can hinder intestinal movements.
 In addition, laxatives can alter the intestinal flora, which also worsens constipation and digestion.
 Instead, opt to for naturally laxative food as a complement to your meals and snacks.